carlosm22700/blackjack-project-one/README.md

 # Blackjack Game

 A simple and fun blackjack game built with HTML, CSS, and JavaScript.
-The game allows users to increase/decrease their bet and play multiple rounds of blackjack against a dealer.
+The game allows users to test their luck by increase/decrease their bet and playing multiple rounds of blackjack against a dealer.

 ## Technologies Used